PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [ ] Add docx and doc
 - [ ] Explore docker sync
 - [x] Fix issue with the last file of the folder
+- [ ] Explore File System option in AWS Lambda to avoid tmp 512 MB limit if required.
+- [x] ignore all files with "_small" in filename.

 ## Fix for failed to solve with frontend dockerfile.v0